james-see/fugitive/README.md

 # fugitive
 a secure ephemoral (self-deleting) web chat application written in php with minimal dependancies

+## goals

+1. run this server on a dark net server (.onion, .i2p, .bit, etc.)
+2. no javascript to exploit
+3. no logins to exploit
+4. no logs / data stored permanently
+5. private chat rooms anyone can create with blockchain (base58) hash for room id (yay, we are blockchain bandwagon!)
+6. users and chat rooms auto-wiped on inactivity as well as via destroy button
+7. communicate securely using out-of-band verification (users can confirm via second form of comms their current session usernames and chat hash id and then 'go secure' much like OTR chat.
+8. deploy quickly with minimal / no dependancies on any server including raspberry pi's / other lite hardware.
+9. auto-burn messages so you don't have to worry about leaving a trail, because we already have a lot of worries in life!
+10. avoid incarceration, coercion, blackmail, capture, etc. for speaking your mind to others. even in a police state, this server will keep you secure to type your mind to another.
+This will not protect your machine though! remember you could still have keyloggers, etc. backdooring your machine and owning your ass. secure yourself Qubes, Tails, etc. on open source hardware / software using DNScrypt, Privoxy, etc. This is BEYOND the scope of this project.
+Stay safe out there!

 ## quickstart
 _note: not fully working yet, only user info is displayed and stored as session, welcome to fork and merge request to add messaging into the build-in sqlite db or redis expiring hashes (planned soon)_
 1. Ensure you have PHP installed and Predis and Redis